-General principles of soil science relating to the origin, development, and classification of soils; the physical and chemical properties of soils and their relation to soil management, crop production, soil problems, land use, trace elements, and pesticides.
+General principles of soil science relating to the origin, development, and classification of soils; the biological, physical and chemical properties of soils and their relation to proper soil and crop management, land use, and soil conservation.

 Text - Brady, The Nature and Properties of Soils (9th edition).